techner3/Mask_Detection/README.md

 # Project Description

 A web app has been developed for this project which takes a image as an input and returns the predictions as a result.
 The app is dockerized and pushed to dockerhub.
 Command to pull the image from dockerhub is given below.
 The object detection model is trained using TFOD 2 (Tensorflow Object detection).
 The input image is first encode to base64 format after which is it send to the backend where the image is decoded and the prediction is done.
-And final ly the input image
+And finally the output image with the prediciton is displayed

 # Dataset Used